dhis2/training-docs/content/android/lg_analytics.md

 1. Open the Android app using your android user and go to your program (called "[User XX] Immunization").

-2. Register a new Child.

-3. Create 3 events for the stage "Immunization".
-Try to fill out all the fields in the form with meaningful values.
-They will be used in the next exercises as well.

-//TODO
+2. Try to search an existing Child whose Local ID is AX6789UserXX.
+If the Child does not exist, open another existing Child and create 2 Immunization events with values for, at least, weight, height and temperature.

-4. Once you have 3 events, open the Analytics tab for this Child.
+4. Then, open the Analytics tab for this Child.

 ![automatic1](images/analytics/automatic1.png)